 |Concentration/Specialization Requirements (9 credit hours)||Credit Hours|

 |Note: This program requires a student to take a minimum of 15 credit hours in the

 major/field of concentration.
 Some of these credit hours may have been met by taking

 coursework in the General Education/Liberal Arts Core listed above.
 Students are required

 to identify their major/concentration area upon entering this program.

-Biology Concentration: Choose from BIO 131, BIO 132, BIO 202, CHE 131 to use as lab science elective (above); then choose an additional 3 courses from this concentration list.
+Choose from BIO 131, BIO 132, BIO 202, CHE 131 to use as laboratory science elective (above); then choose an additional 3 courses from this concentration list.